How to Make a DIY Rain Stick — Easy Step-by-Step Guide

 10. 10

-Allow any paint or glue to dry completely before playing with your new DIY rain stick.
+Allow any paint, glue, or decorative elements to dry completely before you begin playing with your new DIY rain stick.
+This ensures a durable and polished finish.

 Tips & Troubleshooting